BigQuery

 Troubleshooting

 The most common issue when connecting to BigQuery data is getting the service account permissions correct.
+Double-check the service account permissions with the list above.

 Additionally, if your BigQuery datasets contain tables that reference External datasources, please check that the service account has viewer access to the files/buckets/drives where the datasources reside.